kaby76/Trash/trcombine/readme.md

-# Tranalyze
+# Trcombine

-Reads an Antlr4 grammar from stdin and identifies problems in the grammar.
-The input is Parse Tree Data, and output text.
+Combine two grammars into one grammar.
+One grammar must be a lexer grammar, the other a parser grammar, order is irrelevant.
+The output is parse tree data.

 # Usage

-    tranalyze
+    trcombine <grammar1> <grammar2>

 # Example

-    trparse -f A.g4 | tranalyze
+    trcombine ArithmeticLexer.g4 ArithmeticParser.g4 | trprint > Arithmetic.g4

 # Current version

 0.8.1 -- Improved help and documentation.

-Combine two grammars on top of stack into one grammar.
-One grammar must be a lexer grammar, the other a parser grammar, order is irrelevant.

-Example:
-    (top of stack contains a lexer file and a parser file, both parsed.) combine